rezanejatiie/HLS_array_dot_product/README.md

 # HLS_array_dot_product

-n the project I use Vivado HLS version 2018.2
+In the project I use Vivado HLS version 2018.2
 The board which use for the simulation is Zed board which is popular board which use the zynq FPGA

 The source folder contains the four c++ code, the first one " hw_array_dot_pr.cpp "